-Mortgage rates for well-qualified borrowers have been hovering around 3% for the past three months.
-The current average for a 30-year fixed-rate loan is 2.78%, the lowest it’s been since the middle of February.
-With no indication that rates will be rising significantly in the near future, you should take the time to find out if a refinance makes sense.
+Mortgage rates for well-qualified borrowers have been hovering around 3% or less for the past four months.
+The current average for a 30-year fixed-rate loan is 3.09%.
+Rates are likely to continue rising, but there is no indication that rates will be rising significantly in the near future.
+You should take the time to find out if a refinance makes sense.

 One of the indications that a refinance is a good idea is if you can reduce your current interest rate by at least 0.5% to 1%.